 Gear, Food, and Water:

+The gear you bring will be decided by your choice of going with a guided tour or not.
+I’m not going to get too much into gear, food and water for self-supported hikes because if you don’t already know what you should be bringing, you shouldn’t be going without a guide.
+The only difference in my planning for a self-supported trip of the Ausangate Trek would be to bring one more cold weather layer and a 0-degree sleeping bag.
 If you plan on going with a guide service, make sure to check what they will be provided before you arrive.
 With Vidal Expeditions, they provided food, water, tents, sleeping pads, and horse transportation for all of our things from site to site.
 The only things we needed to bring during the day were our hiking essentials.

 Safety Precautions:

-The Ausangate Trek is in a very remote part of Peru with only small villages and no hospitals.
-Make sure to come prepared with the proper gear, the most importantly, proper fitness.
-If you’ve never hiked at altitude before, plan to start slow.
-If this is your only trip in Peru, take at least 48 hours to acclimatize in Cusco.
-Here are a few other things to consider:
+The Ausangate Trek is in a very remote part of Peru, with only small villages and no hospitals.
+Therefore, make sure to come prepared with the proper gear and, most importantly, proper fitness.
+In particular, if you’ve never hiked at altitude before, plan to start slow to allow your body to adjust.

 - If you’re not going with a guided group, make sure to leave a detailed itinerary with someone you’re close with.